bertelschmitt/multistreamYOLO/README.md

 You can graft multistreamYOOLO upon an existing TrainYourOwnYOLO installation like so:

 - Rename .../TrainYourOwnYOLO/2_Training/src/keras_yolo3/yolo.py to yolo.py.ori, and replace the file with the [new version from this repo](/2_Training/src/keras_yolo3/yolo.py) This is the modified YOLO object that does all the work.
 It should be a drop-in, bolt-on replacement, compatible with the current BuildYourOwnYOLO version.
 - Add the complete content of [.../TrainYourOwnYOLO/3_Inference](/3_Inference), including the [MDResource](/3_Inference/MDResource) folder to .../TrainYourOwnYOLO/3_Inference.
-This brings in MultiDetect.py and a feww attendant files.
+This brings in MultiDetect.py and a few attendant files.
 MultiDetect.conf is the config file of MultiDetect.py, and it's where the magic happens.
-[See in-depth explanantion here](/MultiDetect.md).
+[See in-depth explanation here](/MultiDetect.md).
 There are a few conf file versions for multiple scenarios for you to play with.
 Edit to your use case and liking, and rename to MultiDetect.conf.
 - Replace your current requirements.txt with the [new requirements.txt in this repo](/requirements.txt)
 - Enter your virtualenv if you use one
 - Run pip install -r requirements.txt , and you are good to go.